cxl-reskit/STREAM/README.md

 This hack of the benchmark changes the following:

-* The arrays (a, b, c) are mmapped from an appropriate sourcce, rather than globally declared
+* The arrays (a, b, c) are mmapped from an appropriate source, rather than globally declared
   * if "-d device" is supplied, memory is mapped from device
   * if "-o offset" is supplied, memory is mapped from offset on device